LifeCycle is the magazine of the British & Irish Ringing Scheme and the Nest Record Scheme (NRS), published twice a year, in the spring and autumn.

 Please send ideas and contributions for future editions to:

-Ruth Walker, Ringing & Nest Recording Communications Officer, email: ruth.walker [at] bto.org
+- Ruth Walker, Ringing and Nest Recording Communications Officer, email: ruth.walker [at] bto.org